updated on 17 August 2021

 Lawyers play an essential role in the upholding of justice and humanity within society, whether in prosecution or defence.
 Professionalism is the key; when a lawyer defends someone in court, they are not doing so for personal reasons – lawyers have a duty to defend their client to the best of their abilities because the right to a fair trial is an essential part of a democratic society.
-If a lawyer defends a guilty person, they are just doing their job – you have to be able to accept your role within the justice system.
+This is why barristers are bound by the cab rank rule which means a barrister must take a case that is within their knowledge and expertise if they are free, regardless of how heinous the crime is.
+If a lawyer defends a guilty person, they are just doing their job – you must be able to accept your role within the justice system.

 Lawyers must therefore be professional in carrying out their roles, although of course they are human, and inevitably some will find the knowledge of harrowing crimes difficult to leave at work.
 Being a criminal lawyer requires professionalism, integrity, compassion and mental fortitude – it's a vital role in society, but not everyone could do it.
 Think carefully about your convictions regarding this; if nothing else, you will learn something about yourself, and possibly what sort of path you should be taking professionally.